Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 • Overall efficiency decreases, even making AI seem "not easy to use."

-If users cannot ask questions well, it's not the users' problem; it's the industry's problem.
+Users not knowing how to ask questions is not the users' problem; it's the industry's problem.

 Interaction Principles for Next-Generation AI Applications

-If AI is to truly become widespread, application forms must break through the limitations of conversational interaction and at least achieve the following:
+If AI is to truly become widespread, application forms must break through the limitations of conversational interaction, achieving at least the following:

 State Management and Memory Layer